tuhin-nag/jtp-game-recommendation/README.md

 - HTML
 - CSS

 Although I am more familiar with Django, I personally feel like Django has too much boilerplate, so I wanted to try my hand at something new.
-MySQL is the DBMS that I am most familiar with, and since I wanted to focus on the websote's functionality, I went with it to ensure a smooth development process.
-I am proficient in React and using components is always great for code modularity, which is why I chose it for the frontend
+MySQL is the DBMS that I am most familiar with, and since I wanted to focus on the website's functionality, I went with it to ensure a smooth development process.
+I am proficient in React and using components is always great for code modularity, which is why I chose it for the frontend.

 ## Prerequisites